Battle of Al Faw (2003): Plan

-The Assault
+Assault

 20 March

-Following days of bad weather, the assault on Al Faw was set for 2200 hours (local time) on 20 March 2003, US gunships and fighter-bombers attacked the known Iraqi positions on the peninsula in a short bombardment prior to the operation.
+Following days of bad weather, the assault on Al Faw was set for 2200 hours (local time) on 20 March 2003, US gunships and fighter-bombers attacked the known Iraqi positions on the peninsula in a short bombardment before the operation.
 The B-52 arrived on time and they released their bombs on various Iraqi bunkers, trenches and dugouts around the oil facilities on the al-Faw peninsula, 5 minutes later A-10s arrived to destroy any anti aircraft guns or missiles, however they couldn't see their targets due to the dust cloud created from the JDAMs, so they went into a holding pattern until it cleared.
 A and D company of SEALs and other special forces units would assault on the MSS and the pipelines was successful, after a brief firefight they killed 1 Iraqi soldier and captured 13 more.

 At the same time B and C company would commence air and sea landings, securing the gas and oil platforms out at sea.
 Special Boat Team 22 inserted SEAL Teams 8 and 10 to capture the Mina Al Bakr Oil Terminal and Polish GROM commandos captured the Khor Al-Amaya Oil Terminal.
 32 Iraqi prisoners were also captured.
-Explosive Ordnance Disposal were then landed on the platforms to search for and remove explosive booby traps and demolition charges.
+Explosive ordnance disposal were then landed on the platforms to search for and remove explosive booby traps and demolition charges.

+After the terminals had been cleared of Iraqi troops, explosives, and weapons, Port Security Units 311 and 313 arrived to take control of the facilities.